Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_migrate.md

 ### Overview

-You can perform an upgrade by installing Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} over an existing Transfer CFT 3.2.4 installation using the procedure described in [Install Transfer CFT .
+You can perform an upgrade by installing Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} over an existing Transfer CFT 3.2.4 installation using the procedure described in [Install Transfer CFT]() .
 However, the installation directory `<installation_directory>` should point to the installation directory of the existing Transfer CFT 3.2.4 installation.
 You can then provide the same additional parameters.

-The installation procedure upgrades Transfer CFT, where the configuration of the existing installation is exported, and is automatically re- imported after the upgrade.
+The installation procedure upgrades Transfer CFT, where the configuration of the existing installation is exported, and is automatically re-imported after the upgrade.

-### After auto- importing
+### After auto-importing

-The installation creates a new directory called `up- <version>` in the runtime directory.
-This directory stores all of the information used during the auto- import process.
-You can modify the extracted files and directory, and manually re- import this data at any time.
+The installation creates a new directory called `up-<version>` in the runtime directory.
+This directory stores all of the information used during the auto-import process.
+You can modify the extracted files and directory, and manually re-import this data at any time.

 ****Extracted data****

-The auto- import directory contains the following:
+The auto-import directory contains the following:

 | File  | Directory  | Description  |
 | --- | --- | --- |